John Dahmer

-John Roderick Dahmer (September 5, 1937 – November 26, 1988) was elected a member of the House of Commons of Canada in 1988.
+John Roderick Dahmer (5 September 1937 – 26 November 1988) was elected a member of the House of Commons of Canada in 1988.
 His background was in education.
-A school teacher, guidance councillor, principal, and later involved in adult education, correctional education and vocational training as a director at Lakeland College.
+After working as a schoolteacher, guidance councillor, principal, he was later involved in adult education, correctional education and vocational training as a director at Lakeland College.

+Federal election of 1988

-He was elected in the 1988 federal election at the Beaver River electoral district for the Progressive Conservative party; however, he was terminally stricken with pancreatic cancer and never saw the first day of the 34th Canadian Parliament.
+He was elected in the 1988 federal election at the new electoral district of Beaver River for the Progressive Conservative Party; however, he was terminally stricken with pancreatic cancer and never served in the 34th Canadian Parliament.

-Dahmer had entered Edmonton's Royal Alexandra Hospital on October 28, 1988, after suffering symptoms similar to adult onset type two diabetes, but the extent of his condition was not widely known until after election night.
+Dahmer had entered Edmonton's Royal Alexandra Hospital on 28 October 1988, after suffering symptoms similar to adult onset type two diabetes, but the extent of his condition was not widely known until after election night.
 However, by the time cancer was discovered it was after the deadline to withdraw from the general election, and at that point it was not certain the cancer could not be successfully treated with chemotherapy.

-Dahmer died five days after the election, before the Deputy Clerk of the House of Commons could arrive to conduct a swearing-in ceremony.
+Dahmer died before the Deputy Clerk of the House of Commons could arrive to conduct a swearing-in ceremony, on 26 November (polling day was the 21st of that month).
 Despite this, parliamentary policy allowed Dahmer's widow to receive a $29,150 severance, which was equivalent to six months salary in office.
 This money was used to establish the John Dahmer Community Involvement Scholarship at Lakeland College.

-He holds the record for the shortest term as a federal Member of Parliament in Canadian history.

-By-election
+By-election of 1989

 Dahmer's widow, Donna Lynne (née Coulter), ran unsuccessfully for the Progressive Conservative nomination in the resulting by-election, losing to Dave Broda.

 Broda lost the by-election to Deborah Grey, the first Reform Party candidate ever elected to the House of Commons.
-Grey had also been the Reform candidate in the 1988 election, but finished in fourth place.
+Grey had also been the Reform candidate in the 1988 election, finishing in fourth place.